 10/6/14: The Very Rich Hours at the Ecomusicologies conference, UNC Asheville.

 9/21/14: Stray Dog, new documentary by Winter's Bone director Debra Granik at the Women in Cinema Festival at SIFF Uptown, Seattle.
-I am pleased to have been Music Consultant on this compassionate portrait of a Vietnam veteran in rural Missouri.
+I was Music Consultant on this compassionate portrait of a Vietnam veteran in rural Missouri.

 9/1-30/14: Index Filicum in the Fern Room at Lincoln Park Conservatory, Chicago.